-- A. Throughout the lifetime of an award when progress reports are submitted, or at the time that an award is extended.
+- A. At least annually throughout the lifetime of an award.
 When during the course of an ongoing PHS-funded research a FCOI ceases to exist, updated information about the status of that FCOI should be provided with the subsequent progress report. - B. Within sixty (60) days of determining that a FCOI exists based on disclosure of a newly acquired SFI by an Investigator during the course of an ongoing PHS funded research project. - C. Within sixty (60) days of determining that a FCOI exists for an Investigator who joins an ongoing PHS funded research project.